EricThomson/mesmerize_setup/readme.md

 # mesmerize installation instructions
 Recipe I use when installing Mesmerize on Windows.
-Basically follows instructions at the Mesmerize web site: http://docs.mesmerizelab.org/en/master/user_guides/installation.html

 I install this fairly frequently, this is a recipe that works well even for machines without a lot of RAM.

+Note if you are on a Mac or Linux, just follow the instructions at the Mesmerize site for your OS:
+http://docs.mesmerizelab.org/en/master/user_guides/installation.html

 # A. Initial stuff